(Revised February 2017)

-Free Visa on Arrival at Aqaba:
+Free Visa on Arrival at Aqaba, Jordan:

-There are stipulations: The free visa is for travelers staying more than 2 nights and less than 2 weeks in Jordan and 2) carrying a passport from a nation eligible for visa on arrival, of course.
+The free visa is for travelers 1) staying more than 2 nights and less than 2 weeks in Jordan and 2) carrying a passport from a nation eligible for visa on arrival, of course.
 There is also a rule that this applies only to those who enter AND leave via this border.
 Keep that in the back of your mind if you leave from a different border or airport that you may be charged the usual exit fee.
 From a traveler (12/2016): “I am Italian, with an EU passport.
 I didn’t have ANY Visa in advance, no Jordan Pass and I didn’t pay anything at the border.
 All I needed to do is stay 2 nights in Jordan and less than 2 weeks.”
 (Confirmed by at least two recent travelers.)

 Have a look at this — we now we have a photo of the sign at the border station (1/2017):

 This states clearly that if you stay 2 nights minimum in Jordan, the visa is free.
 But at the bottom we see additionally that if you stay 3 nights or more and leave via this border you don’t even pay the 10 JD departure/exit tax.
 Note #7 on this sign: if you do not spend 2 nights and do not visit Petra, they are warning travelers will be charged 60 JD in cash when you depart!
-If this concerns you, then see your alternatives:

 If you plan to cross into Jordan at the Aqaba/Eilat border crossing, you have three other options: 1) you can get a pre-arranged Jordan visa (at least two weeks in advance) from a consulate or embassy elsewhere, or 2) you can travel with a qualified tour company on a tour.
 In this case the tour company can vouch for you at the border (confirm this with your tour company), or 3) purchase the Jordan Pass which, in addition to the entry to many of Jordan’s tourist sites, also includes your visa fee (but NOT at Allenby/King Hussein crossing) and “only if you are staying 3 consecutive nights and buy it before arrival to Jordan” so says their website.